-Working alongside three journalism fellows, I engaged in a three month sprint to create a comprehensive business model and social media plan for our client, Carole Sharwarko, and her brainchild: the Southland Investigative Reporting Cooperative (SIRC).
+Working alongside three journalism fellows, I engaged in a three-month sprint to create a comprehensive business model and social media plan for our client, Carole Sharwarko, and her brainchild: the Southland Investigative Reporting Cooperative (SIRC).

 So what is SIRC, anyways?:

-The idea to create the Southland Investigative Reporting Cooperative was born from a desire to bridge the gap between small local newspapers, which lack the capacity for investigative journalism, and major metro media outlets, which oftentimes "parachute in" to cover only the most salacious stories.
+The idea to create the Southland Investigative Reporting Cooperative was born from a desire to bridge the gap between small local newspapers, which often lack the capacity for true investigative journalism, and major metro media outlets, which often "parachute in" to cover only the most salacious stories.
 SIRC serves readers on a hyper-local level as a vigilant and tireless source of investigative news.
 SIRC was established with a nonprofit model as a means to avoid a funding system that relies on advertising and the outside pressures it sometimes instigates.